Brian Ownby

-Brian Tyler Ownby (born July 16, 1990) is an American soccer player who currently plays for Louisville City in the USL Championship.
+Brian Tyler Ownby (born July 16, 1990) is an American soccer player who plays for Louisville City in the USL Championship.

 Early life

 Personal

 Ownby was born in Glen Allen, Virginia to parents Steve and Andrea Ownby and has a younger brother named Eric.
-He first played competitive soccer with the Academy and Travel teams of the Richmond Strikers.
+He first played competitive soccer with the academy and Travel teams of the Richmond Strikers.
 He attended Deep Run High School where he played soccer and became the school's all-time leading goal scorer.
 As a Senior in 2008 Ownby led Deep Run to a 22-2-1 record and the Virginia Group AAA state championship.
 In the Championship match he earned an assist on the lone goal of the match as Deep Run defeated Robinson Secondary School 1–0.
 After the season he was named Virginia's Soccer Player of the Year and to the All-State First Team.